CHENY073/Anxiety-Stress-Self-Management/README.md

 # NOTE: if you get "Error error SHA-1 for file is not computed" issue, do
 npm install -i -g --force react-native-cli
 # delete the node_modules, reinstall pods, delete workspace build, re-install dependencies, and run metro and the project again.

+# remember to delete the pods file and the podfile.lock and do
+cd ios
+pod install --repo-update
+cd ..
+npx react-native run-ios